limex/TrackTrivia/README.md

 ## How to use

-#FIXIT
+1. https://open.spotify.com/ and play a track

-1. Open Google map, for example (https://www.google.de/maps/place/Vienna/@48.2092464,16.850411,11z)
+2. Open your Userpage (mine is https://www.last.fm/user/limex)
-1. You will see an earth icon near URL bar.
+3. You will see an note/book icon near URL bar.
 Click it.
-1. Select OpenStreetMap, for example.
+4. Select Wikipedia, for example.
-1. You can jump to OpenStreetMap at the same position
+5. You can jump to Wikipedia for the played track/artist
-1. Left click: Open in a new tab.
+6. Left click: Open in a new tab.
 Middle click: Open the same tab.

 ## Settings